aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/shape/xform1d/_index.md

 ---
 title: XForm1D
 second_title: Aspose.Diagram for .NET API Reference
-description: Contains x- and y-coordinates of the begin point and end point of a 1-D shape.
-This element appears for 1-D shapes only.
+description: Contains x and ycoordinates of the begin point and end point of a 1D shape.
+This element appears for 1D shapes only.
 type: docs
-weight: 680
+weight: 690
 url: /net/aspose.diagram/shape/xform1d/
 ---
 ## Shape.XForm1D property